 When your child first opens Moon Spinner they will notice how the bright colors and differently shaped puzzle pieces fit together to create interlocking rainbow crescents in an aesthetically pleasing construction.

 The next thing they will do is destroy the gorgeous patterns!
 But don't worry!
 That is what they are supposed to do!
 Your child does this by rotating the yellow crescent moon this way and that until the colored sections are scrambled up and it looks something like this:

 Next, your child will attempt to unscramble the Moon Spinner, rotating the crescent and moving the color back to their original positions.

 photo source: ThinkFun

-Just like the Rubik’s Cube, it is HARD.
-Nope, I should say “challenging”.
+Just like the Rubik's Cube, it is HARD.
+Nope, I should say "challenging".
 Nope.
 It is HARD.
 But totally compelling, and you can't stop trying to solve it.

 That is a good thing because it means your kids will be occupied for hours.
 In fact, they will return again and again to the puzzle, thinking, "I've got it figured out this time!"